f-calixto/Pibardos_app/nodejs/apps/authentication-service/README.md

 # Authentication service

-This service will handle user authentication and email & password replacements.
+This service will handle user authentication and email & password update.

 ## Tech stack
 We are using the following libraries: